-- " Exceptions include deer or elk carcasses: - Not removed from the county of harvest and not transported to a game processor or taxidermist. - · Passing through South Dakota. - " This includes deer or elk carcasses: - Transported to any game processor or taxidermist, regardless of where the harvest occurred. - Transported into South Dakota.
+- " Exceptions include deer or elk carcasses: - Not transported from the county of harvest. - Passing through South Dakota. - " This includes deer or elk carcasses: - Transported to any game processor or taxidermist, regardless of where the harvest occurred. - Transported into South Dakota. - " Game processors and taxidermist must dispose of all remaining deer and elk carcasses, regardless of where the harvest occurred, with a waste management provider, if an allowable trash item, or with a permitted landfill.